bnaucler/gambot/CONTRIBUTING.md

 * Merge cthandler() and ethandler()
 * Reorganize CSS and comment for readability
 * Move basic db functionality to gcore
+* Create JSON object with wrapper functions for session storage items

 ### TODO: new functionality
 * Shutdown sequence